CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment1.md

 ## Submission

-Submit to [Canvas](https://canvas.csuchico.edu) the list of commands you used to deploy your instance of the Simple Microservice Example.
+Submit to [Canvas](https://canvas.csuchico.edu) the list of commands you used to do the above requested operations

 Only thing that should be submitted is the commands in order that need to be executed.